A century ago, Frank and Julia Buhl built the community a 300-acre park, a public place of recreation and beauty.

 In 1915, the townsfolk said thanks to the Buhls with a day of parades and festivities they called Buhl Day.
 The event continued each summer as a tribute to the Buhls and as a celebration of the working man and his family.

-Buhl Days lasted through 1946, then resumed starting in 1980 on Labor Day – rechristened Buhl Day around here.
+Buhl Days lasted through 1946, then resumed starting in 1980 on Labor Day – a holiday rechristened Buhl Day around here.

 This year’s celebration on Monday will bring the traditional parade, food, games, music and arts in one, grand picnic in the park.

-Four honored guests – Joseph A. Joseph of Sharpsville, Mitzi and Tom Kuster of Hermitage and Joe McLaughlin of Sharon – will be singled out for their efforts to make the modern community just a little better, thus continuing the legacy and the spirit of the Buhls.
+Three honored guests – Joe George and Ruthann Beighley George and Jim Mondok, all of Sharon – will be singled out for their efforts to make the modern community just a little better, thus continuing the legacy and the spirit of the Buhls.

 All events at Buhl Farm Park in Hermitage unless otherwise noted